ctrlplusb/react-sizeme/README.md

 class MyComponent extends Component {
   render() {
-    // We receive a "size" prop that contains "width" and "height"! return (
+    // We receive a "size" prop that contains "width" and "height"!
+    // Note: they may be null until the first measure has taken place. return (
       <div>My width is {this.props.size.width}px</div>
     );